setopsco/docs/content/latest/user/configuration/apps.md

 The Container Health Check configuration determines how the health of a container is monitored.
 The system periodically runs a command you specify inside your App's container.
 The command exit code determines the healthiness of the container.
 When it returns with exit code `0`, the check is deemed successful.
 Should it return with any other exit code, the check is failed and the container is unhealthy.
 After the given grace period specified by `interval`, `timeout`, `retries`, and `start-period`, the container will be terminated and replaced with a new one.
 It is recommended to set the `start-period` to a big enough value so that the app can start and warm up and the `interval`, `timeout` and `retries` to a low value so that downtimes are quickly detected.

 The Container Health Check is **optional** (off by default), but highly recommended.
-It is configured with the required `command` parameter:
+When you use the SetOps composite action on GitHub, a valid container health-check is mandatory since the action checks for a healthy container after deployment.
+The health-check is configured with the required `command` parameter:

 | Parameter | Valid Values | Default | Description |
 |---|---|---|---|